Changes to UK anti-money laundering measures

 From 26 June any SP, where all the partners are corporate bodies, need to identify their PSC.
 From 24 July, they must register this PSC information with us.
 You must tell us of changes within 14 days and confirm this information every year on a confirmation statement.

-There will be changes to the protection regime.
+There have been changes to the protection regime.
 When SPs and SLPs provide us with PSC information, the protection regime becomes available to them.
 You can apply for a restriction so your information isn’t disclosed on the public register.
 Only specified public authorities can access this information at the moment for company types in scope of PSC requirements.
 The new anti-money laundering legislation extends this to credit and financial institutions, as these carry out customer due diligence.
 Where appropriate, we’ll make protected PSC information available to them.